Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Is CorelDRAW still worth it in 2026?

 For general freelance work?
-Honestly, no — I think it's overrated for anyone outside of commercial print and sign-making.
+Honestly, no — I think it's overrated for anyone outside of commercial print and sign-making workflows.
 The name carries prestige that the price tag doesn't always justify anymore.
-But if CDR compatibility and macro automation are genuinely part of your daily work, it can still earn its keep.
+That said, if CDR compatibility and macro automation are genuinely part of your daily work, it can still earn its keep.

 Does Affinity Designer have AI features like CorelDRAW?